Tag Archive 'Home Safety'

 Filed under Home Safety

-GFCI ReceptacleIf you are building a new house, you may have heard your builder, contractor or electrician mention a GFCI.
+GFCI ReceptacleIf you are building a new house, you may have heard your builder, contractor or electrician from the electrician in las vegas nv mention a GFCI.
 Do you know what a GFCI is and why it is necessary it install them in your home?

-A GFCI is a ground fault circuit interrupter.
+A GFCI is a ground fault circuit interrupter, this is done thanks to the electrical services from the company https://renegadewls.com.
 It is a device designed to protect people from electric shock and electrocution.
-This simple device constantly monitors the electricity flowing through an electrical circuit and will quickly switch off power to that circuit if any loss of current occurs.
+This simple device needs to be inspected and fixed by a professional electrician, this device can constantly monitors the electricity flowing through an electrical circuit and will switch off power to that circuit if any loss of current occurs. contact Nortech Services for heating and cooling repair experts.

-GFCI receptacles are required by electrical code and standard in areas of the home where water may come into contact with products and appliances that require electricity to operate such as the toaster, hair dryer and power tools.
+GFCI receptacles are required by commercial electrical installation code and standard in areas of the home where water may come into contact with products and appliances that require electricity to operate such as the toaster, hair dryer and power tools.
 The areas of the home where the use of GFCIs is standard include bathrooms, the kitchen, garage and basement.
+The best thing to do so you are sure that nothing goes wrong with your electrical system is hiring this professional electrician for their services.

 If you are not sure if GFCIs are being used in the construction of your new home, find out immediately by checking with your builder, contractor or electrician.
-Make sure your home doesn’t become a fire hazard.
+Make sure your home doesn’t become a fire hazard, also make sure that your builder is using the right wall plates

 For more safety tips and advice about home safety, check out our Home Safety Blogs.